Are Baby Carrots Washed in Chlorine?

 Why Baby Carrots Are Washed in Chlorine

-Typical sanitation conditions include:
+Typical sanitation conditions:

 Why Peeled Produce Absorbs More Wash Water

-This layer slows water movement and reduces chemical penetration.
+Whole vegetables have a natural outer layer that acts as a barrier.
+This layer slows water movement and limits chemical penetration.

-- Peeled carrots absorbed significantly more chlorate than intact vegetables.
+- Peeled carrots absorbed significantly more chlorate than intact vegetables

-- Uptake increased as the cut size became smaller.
+- Uptake increased as cut size decreased

 Chlorine Byproducts That Can Form During Washing